astroumd/lmtoy/docs/unity.md

-# Using LMTOY on unity
+# Using LMTOY on Unity

+Here we summarize how LMTOY can be used on Unity from the unix shell

 ## Your Unity account

-The account name is
+There is a single account for the helpdesk

     lmthelpdesk_umass_edu

+which means different helpdesk users will need to ensure they are not working on the same *ProjectId*.

 In your local ~/.ssh/config file you will need a shortcut to be able to ssh into the unity account